Find out why a stay at the elegant Queensberry Hotel is the perfect way to visit the beautiful city of Bath.

 For visitors travelling to Bath from overseas, there are several options.
 Cardiff, Bristol and Birmingham airports are all within a 2.5 hour drive of the city.

-Once you reach the Queensberry Hotel, you’ll notice the individual style of this hotel as soon as you step inside the front door.
+Once you reach the Queensberry Hotel, you’ll notice the hotel’s individual style as soon as you step inside the front door.

 Laurence and Helen Beere created the Queensberry after years of experience in high quality hotels including Claridges, the Savoy and Cliveden.
-But they decided that they wanted their own boutique hotel to feel more like ‘a fabulous rest in a friend’s very smart spare bedroom’.
+They decided that they wanted their own boutique hotel to feel more like ‘a fabulous rest in a friend’s very smart spare bedroom’.

 So when you enter the Queensberry’s smart entrance hall, you’ll be greeted by a team who are dedicated to putting the guest front and centre, 24 hours a day.